Taxidermy as a Career

 Two types of Taxidermists:

-On the other side of the coin are taxidermists who spend a little more time and a few more dollars on each shoulder mount, resulting in a product that will stand the test of time.
+However, there are taxidermists who invest just a little more time on each mount.
+This results in a product that will stand the test of time.
 And a select few taxidermists (us included), will guarantee their work for life.
-Of course, the techniques you learn in class will also allow you to guarantee your taxidermy work for life.
+The techniques you learn in class will also allow you to guarantee your taxidermy work for life.

 So depending some of the above factors, average customer prices for a deer/antelope size shoulder mount range anywhere from around $495, to $700 each.
 To do the numbers and see just how much you can make on gameheads, let’s head towards the lower end of the scale and say you only charge around $525.00 for each deer.
 Your own costs will average around $75 for the mannikin, $25 for eyes/ears, $45 for tanning, and about $20 for other supplies such as hide paste, T-pins, mache, etc. This totals a cost of $165 per deer, which leaves a net profit (before overhead) of $360 per deer.